 So much of my trip to Nova Scotia was centered in, on and around the Bay of Fundy that I think it fitting my last stop was a visit to Burntcoat Head Park where the highest tides on the Bay occur.
 The Bay of Fundy is famous thanks to the fact that it has the highest tides in the world and it’s at this park where those ranges are the most extreme, usually around 40 feet but they can be as extreme as 50 – that’s the height of a five-story building.
 These differences also allow for some fairly unique experiences and it was at the park where I enjoyed a couple of them, including a remarkable dinner on the bottom of the Bay itself as well as an exploration of the tidal pools left behind at low tide.

-When reading through the information before the dinner experience, I didn’t fully realize how much was included in the afternoon.
+When reading through the information before the dining experience, I didn’t fully realize how much was included in the afternoon.
 Experience really is the key word, it’s so much more than a simple dinner.
 This once in a lifetime (for many) event is an immersive way to experience one of the world’s great natural wonders firsthand.
 I drove past the entrance to the state park twice before I realized that I had indeed arrived to this nondescript destination.
 I’m not sure if I expected more fanfare, but the park is located amongst the gently rolling hills of farms and pastureland.
 Hidden just a few meters from land though is the Bay itself, and an unlikely pilgrimage spot that has exploded with interest in recent years.
-The small group assembled on time, everyone eager to start the dining experience.
-Coming from all walks of life and around both Canada and the United States, we all had one thing in common – a fierce interest in and curiosity about the evening ahead.
+The small group assembled on time, everyone eager for the evening to begin.
+Coming from all walks of life and around both Canada and the United States, we all had one thing in common – a fierce interest in and curiosity about the afternoon ahead.
 The dining experience is hosted by the Flying Apron Inn, a local restaurant and B&B that has earned awards and praise over the years for its dedication to both hospitality and amazing food.
 Both were on full display that afternoon, and the experience started immediately with an introduction to foraging and edible plants, led by local expert Jonathan Newell.
-Learning what delicious bites lay literally in plain sight was fascinating, and made all of us hungry for the first dining experience of the afternoon.
+Learning what delicious bites lay literally in plain sight was fascinating, and made all of us hungry for the first dining experience of the day.

 One thing you must do when you enjoy this dining experience is to fast the day before.
-The quantity and quality of the cuisine is such that everyone should arrive hungry, as evidenced by the afternoon meal offered by the legendary Chef Velden.
+The quantity and quality of the cuisine is such that everyone should arrive hungry, as evidenced by the afternoon meal offered by the legendary Flying Apron Chef/Owner Chris Velden.
 After the foraging experience, guests are escorted to a small glen where a lavish shore boil awaits; an interpretation of the Nova Scotian classic.
 When paired with local beers and wines, it was the perfect way for everyone to kick things off.
 Sadly, I don’t eat seafood but Chef was ready for me, instead offering up a delicious gazpacho that was perfect for the warm afternoon.
 That could have been the entire experience, but so much more lay in store for us that day.

 Two expert guides then joined us to take us around the state park to share with us what makes the Bay of Fundy so very special.
 Every 13 hours more than 160 billion tons of water travel in and out of the basin, but it’s when the water levels are at their lowest that the real magic happens.
 Walking across the bottom of the Bay itself was an incredible experience I know I’ll never forget, looking up at suddenly dry islands and investigating the scores of tidal pools left in the water’s wake.
 With sunset approaching, it was also an incredibly beautiful experience and is one of the many things that make Nova Scotia completely unlike any other province in Canada.
 The tour ended at a long table immaculately set and waiting for us to begin the main event.